Back to Basics: Value-added tax

 Value Added Tax is an indirect tax - a tax on spending.
-In the UK the price shown on an item normally already incorporates the VAT, but in other countries you'll often find the equivalent tax referred to as a sales tax and you’ll see it being added to the price when you pay.
+In the UK, the price displayed on an item normally already incorporates the VAT, but in other countries, you'll often find the equivalent tax referred to as a sales tax and you’ll see it being added to the price when you pay.

 If you're being asked about a sale (in VAT language, a “supply of goods or services”) you're dealing with an output and need to calculate the output tax.
 Every supply will be taxable or exempt.
 “Taxable” incorporates three different rates – standard rate (20%), reduced rate (5%) and zero rate (0%).
 Exempt means there will be no tax on the sale.

 There are Schedules (appendices) to the VAT Act which list the supplies subject to different rates.
 If a good or service is not listed, then the default position is that it is standard-rated and 20% will apply to the net price.
 A trader wishing to sell an item for £60 will have to charge a further £12 (20%) VAT, resulting in a gross price of £72.

 The output VAT is charged as part of the selling price, and is collected by the trader, but never forms part of their profit.
 The trader is simply acting as a tax collector and the output VAT must be paid over to HMRC, normally quarterly.

 If you’re being asked about a purchase, this is an “input” in VAT terminology.
 Refer back to the diagram, and remember that an input of our business is an output of business X, the supplier.

 Business X will have checked the rate of VAT and added any appropriate output VAT to the selling price.
 This ‘input VAT’ of our business must be paid to the supplier (business X).

 The important point of VAT, and where most VAT planning is focused, is whether or not our business can recover the input VAT paid on our purchases.